 BVA oil controls larvae and pupa.

 Keep flying adults out of the home.
 Repair cracks, open vents and screens on windows and doors.
 Protect skin with long sleeve shirt and pants.
 Registered repellents are approved for human use.
 Follow label instructions.

 Florida Department of Health (DOH) illustrates how Eastern equine encephalitis (EEEV) disease is mosquito borne.
 Chikungunya, dengue and West Nile fever are also mosquito transmitted viruses.

 “ Mosquito-borne viruses rarely cause illness in dogs and cats, but mosquitoes can transmit heartworms to dogs and cats, which can cause a fatal disease.
 It is recommended for dogs and outside cats to be on a heartworm preventative that can be given on its own or in a flea, tick, and heartworm combo prevention medication. “ Eva Buckner, Ph.D., Assistant Professor & State Extension Specialist, UF/IFAS Florida Medical Entomology Laboratory

 We should not depend on frogs, bats and birds to keep us free of bites.
 Get the facts at UF’s Electronic Data Information Source (EDIS).
 University of Florida’s Medical

-An organ at the wing base strums against the wings, creating that signature buzzing.
-In addition to being a mosquito mating call, the buzz is my alarm to put away garden tools and head inside.
-Be vigilant and Happy Gardening!
+An organ at the wing base strums against the wings creating the signature buzzing.
+The buzz is a mosquito mating call and prompts me to stow garden tools and head inside.
+Until next time – Spread Joy!